 Secondhand Smoke and Health Risks

-Cigar smoke gives off much greater amounts of secondhand smoke because cigars contain more tobacco than cigarettes, and because they often burn for much longer, they give off greater amounts of secondhand smoke.
+Cigar smoke gives off much greater amounts of secondhand smoke because cigars contain more tobacco than cigarettes and burn longer than cigarettes.
 Secondhand smoke can be harmful in many ways.
 It can cause premature death and disease in children and adults who do not smoke.
 Secondhand smoke is particularly harmful to children.
 Children exposed to secondhand smoke are at an increased risk of sudden infant death syndrome (SIDS), acute respiratory infections, ear problems, and more severe asthma.
 Smoking by parents causes breathing (respiratory) symptoms and slows lung growth in their children.

-In addition, to all these health problems, exposure to secondhand smoke can increase a person's risk of developing lung cancer.
+In addition to all these health problems, exposure to secondhand smoke can increase a person's risk of developing lung cancer.
 Ten to fifteen percent of lung cancers diagnosed in never-smokers are attributed to secondhand smoking.
 This exposure has also been associated with increased risk for cancers of the mouth, throat, voice box, pancreas, bladder, kidney, cervix, and childhood leukemias.

 Learn more about the dangers of secondhand smoke from the American Cancer Society and the National Cancer Institute.